jzbrooks/awesome-kotlin/README.md

 * [heart-switch](https://github.com/popovanton0/heart-switch) - A heart-shaped toggle switch component for Jetpack Compose
 * [Blueprint](https://github.com/popovanton0/Blueprint) - 📐 A library that draws a blueprint on top of your Jetpack Compose composables.
 It visualizes dimensions, like paddings and sizes.
 * [OTPComposable](https://github.com/itmaginationdemos/OTPComposable) - A library dedicated to making OTP (One Time Password) components a breeze to implement
-* [WindSekirun/RichUtilsKt](https://github.com/WindSekirun/RichUtilsKt) - Advancement Utils for Android Developer written in Kotlin.
+* [ChuckerTeam/chucker](https://github.com/ChuckerTeam/chucker) - An on-device network inspection tool for Android.

 ### <a name="android-frameworks"></a>Frameworks <sup>[Back ⇈](#android-frameworks-subcategory)</sup>
 * [nekocode/kotgo](https://github.com/nekocode/kotgo) - An android development framework on kotlin using MVP architecture.